-(a) The membership of the board of trustees for chapter plans shall consist of five members, two of whom, unless otherwise prohibited by law, shall be legal residents of the municipality, who shall be appointed by the legislative body of the municipality, and two of whom shall be police officers as defined in s.
-185.02 who shall be elected by a majority of the active police officers who are members of such plan.

-With respect to any chapter plan or local law plan that. on January 1, 1997, allowed retired police officers to vote in such elections, retirees may continue to vote in such elections.
+(a) The membership of the board of trustees for chapter plans consists of five members, two of whom, unless otherwise prohibited by law, must be legal residents of the municipality and must be appointed by the legislative body of the municipality, and two of whom must be police officers as defined in s.
+185.02 who are elected by a majority of the active police officers who are members of such plan.
+With respect to any chapter plan or local law plan that, on January 1, 1997, allowed retired police officers to vote in such elections, retirees may continue to vote in such elections.
 The fifth member shall be chosen by a majority of the previous four members, and such person's name shall be submitted to the legislative body of the municipality.
-Upon receipt of the fifth person's name, the legislative body of the municipality shall, as a ministerial duty, appoint such person to the board of trustees as its fifth member.
-The fifth member shall have the same rights as each of the other four members appointed or elected as herein provided, shall serve as trustee for a period of 2 years, and may succeed himself or herself in office.
-Each resident member shall serve as trustee for a period of 2 years, unless sooner replaced by the legislative body at whose pleasure the member shall serve, and may succeed himself or herself as a trustee.
-Each police officer member shall serve as trustee for a period of 2 years, unless he or she sooner leaves the employment of the municipality as a police officer, whereupon the legislative body of the municipality shall choose a successor in the same manner as an original appointment.
+Upon receipt of the fifth person's name, the legislative body shall, as a ministerial duty, appoint such person to the board of trustees.
+The fifth member shall have the same rights as each of the other four members appointed or elected, shall serve as trustee for a period of 2 years, and may succeed himself or herself in office.
+Each resident member shall serve as trustee for a period of 2 years, unless sooner replaced by the legislative body at whose pleasure the member serves, and may succeed himself or herself as a trustee.
+Each police officer member shall serve as trustee for a period of 2 years, unless he or she sooner leaves the employment of the municipality as a police officer, whereupon a successor shall be chosen in the same manner as an original appointment.
 Each police officer may succeed himself or herself in office.
+The terms of office of the appointed and elected members of the board of trustees may be amended by municipal ordinance or special act of the Legislature to extend the terms from 2 years to 4 years.
+The length of the terms of office shall be the same for all board members.

-(b) The membership of boards of trustees for local law plans shall be as follows:
+(b) The membership of boards of trustees for local law plans is as follows: